tombruijn/counter.js/README.md

 ### Requirements

-For development you will need a CoffeeScript compiler.
+For development you will need a CoffeeScript compiler and JavaScript minifier.
 I use the one in [Node.js](http://nodejs.org).
+For minification I use [UglifyJS2](https://github.com/mishoo/UglifyJS2).

 ### Compilation